******** The Neolithic Bone Measures (Metrology 0)

 But also (660/11) x 7 gives 420 MY which can be divided by 56 (Aubrey holes) and gives 7,5 MY or 15 Tibia, that is 15 x .4114 = 6.17m spacing in the big circle to set out the centres of the holes in that smaller Aubrey circle.

-Last but not least we find in the Rainbow Proportion the mirror value of Pi, whereas Pi is 2MY over 1ME , the Rainbow is:
+Last but not least we find in the Rainbow Proportion the mirror value of Pi.
+Whereas ‘megalithic’ Pi is 2MY over 1ME = 2MY/1ME,

 We see here how this is all intricately connected, which may make it confusing, but it is in fact straightforward and simple in principle.
 (When you use a calculator and put the values in you will see that it fits, the confusion stems from the values reflecting the ratios which make it appear contradictory in formulas)

 I appreciate that people will find it extremely hard to believe that Stone Age man would have known the mathematics I claim he has known.
-But our disbelief stems mainly from our own struggle with mathematics and because we hardly know anything about the night sky.
+But our disbelief stems mainly from our own struggle with mathematics and because we hardly know anything about the night sky ourselves.
 Would then that be the standard we measure by, that is, our own, in some ways embarrassingly limited, knowledge of the world around us?
+They definitely knew more about that than we do and in different ways.
+The bridge is the mathematics.
+I have no reason to think they could not have found out what I did as an ‘ignoramus’ myself.
+Once you have the ingredients the system is very clear.
+The accumulated knowledge was taught by repetition and by drawings in the sand.
+These would be the first schools to preserve the ‘Known’, the first genuine civilisation.

 We can see the model is not difficult, it is clever, maybe confusing, but not intrinsically difficult, so why would they not have come up with it?
-It is there for anyone to find in principle.
+It is there for anyone to find in principle, as I have shown.
+They were definitely occupied with circles and in Maeshowe with immortalizing the discovery of the ‘Square’ and the ‘Cube’ and probably the Rhythm of earthly and cosmic time cycles.

 Leave a Reply